 (1) Permits such a purchase of assets, assumption of liabilities, and operation of offices and branches; and

-(2) Authorizes, under conditions not substantially more restrictive than those imposed by the laws of this state, as determined by the director or the director's designee, a financial institution to purchase assets, assume liabilities, and operate offices and branches in another state.
-No out-of-state bank shall apply to the director or his or her designee for approval of such a purchase, assumption, and operation unless the purchase, assumption, and operation shall first be approved as follows:
+(2) Authorizes, under conditions not substantially more restrictive than those imposed by the laws of this state, as determined by the director, or the director's designee, a financial institution to purchase assets, assume liabilities, and operate offices and branches in another state.
+No out-of-state bank shall apply to the director, or the director's designee, for approval of such a purchase, assumption, and operation unless the purchase, assumption, and operation shall first be approved as follows: